microchip-pic-avr-examples/pic16f17146-cold-plate-mplab-mcc/README.md

 Packed with more functions than MCU pins, this cold plate demo can chill anything from a refreshing cool down to a powerful freeze, all controlled with the a single 20-pin, 8-bit PIC16F17146 microcontroller.
 As opposed a hot-plate, this plate is for cooling liquids or, if the power is increased, even keeping ice cream frozen.
 Traditionally, 8-bit MCU's are not used in complex applications such as this one, due to their limited processing speed.
 This demo offloads the majority of the processing to CIPs (a total of 24 TODO: verify), allowing the 8-bit MCU to easily handle the leftover processing.

-This README covers a brief usage overview, and other surface level info about the demo and building it.
+This README covers a brief usage guide, and other surface level info about the demo.
+The cold plate was made so different aspect/functionality of the microcontroller could be copied/adapted to various applications, not with the intention someone would build their own cold plate.
+Because of this, there is no how-to guide to build up the hardware.
+However, all PCB, CAD files, and non-standard BOM components are included in the repo for reference.

 <!--ADD IN LATER AFTER APP NOTE IS PUBLISHED: For in-depth information on the implementation details of this demo, check out the app note listed in the related documentation. -->

 ## Related Documentation